Provider Type Home Page Links

 The DWRS determines the DT&H day services rates according to Minnesota Statutes, including any DT&H day services rate exceptions.

 The Disability Services Division (DSD) at DHS grants final approval and will override the rate file on the SA for a person who receives the special needs rate exception.
 Counties do not have the ability to override the rate file in the MMIS system.
-Lead agencies can complete and submit the Disability Waiver Rates System Exception Request Application (DHS-5820).
+Lead agencies can complete and submit the Disability Waiver Rates System Exception Request Application (DHS-5820) (PDF).

 The school district must pay for DT&H day services provided to recipients under the age of twenty-one unless the Individual Education Plan team determines that the recipient has met educational goals and will graduate.
 For DHS to pay for services provided to a recipient age 21 or under, the county case manager must send the following information to the DHS DT&H policy person before the provider bills: